Internet Accuracy ProjectInternet Accuracy Project

 Addressing his flying, the actor once commented, "It's a hobby, an addiction.
 Having your life in your own hands has always appealed to me.
 I began flying in 1980 and will continue until they ground me."

-For more information about this actor, visit our biographical profile of Dirk Benedict.
+For source data, or more information about this actor, visit our biographical profile of Dirk Benedict.

 Hobbies of Anita McCormick Blaine

-For more information about this philanthropist, visit our biographical profile of Anita McCormick Blaine.
+For source information, or more info about this philanthropist, visit our profile of Anita McCormick Blaine.

 Hobbies of Edward Bok